 Steven J. Hoff, M.D., joined Orlando Health Cardiovascular and Thoracic Surgery in 2014.
 Board certified by the American Board of Surgery and the American Board of Thoracic Surgery, his areas of practice include cardiac and thoracic surgery.

-Dr. Hoff received his medical degree from The Johns Hopkins University School of Medicine in Baltimore.
+Dr. Hoff received his medical degree from the Johns Hopkins University School of Medicine in Baltimore, MD.
 He completed his internship in general surgery, a research fellowship in cardiac surgery, and a residency in cardiac and thoracic surgery at Vanderbilt University Medical Center in Nashville, Tennessee.
 In a private practice at St. Thomas Hospital in Nashville until 2007, Dr. Hoff then joined the faculty at Vanderbilt.
-There, he spent several years developing and growing their programs in atrial fibrillation and coronary artery bypass as well as transcatheter aortic valve replacement.
-He served as an associate professor for clinical cardiac surgery in the Department of Cardiac Surgery and as surgical director at the Vanderbilt Center for Atrial Fibrillation.
-As a noted leader in his field, his research interest include minimally invasive and hybrid approaches to treating coronary artery disease and atrial fibrillation.
-He has been published in several medical journals, including The Journal of Thoracic and Cardiovascular Surgery, The Annals of Thoracic Surgery and Journal of the American College of Cardiology.
-Dr. Hoff is a fellow with the American College of Surgeons and American College of Cardiology, and a member of The Society of Thoracic Surgeons, the Southern Thoracic Surgical Association, and the International Society of Minimally Invasive Cardiac Surgery, and other professional organizations.
+There, he spent several years developing and growing their programs in surgery for atrial fibrillation and coronary artery bypass, as well as mechanical circulatory support and heart transplantation.
+He served as an Associate Professor for Clinical Cardiac Surgery in the Department of Cardiac Surgery, as surgical director of the Vanderbilt Center for Atrial Fibrillation and the Adult Heart Transplant and Mechanical Circulatory Support programs, as well as the associate program director for the Cardiothoracic Residency Training Program.